 Each morning shift at Sabey’s Central Washington facilities starts with a “standup meeting.”

-The operations crew forms a circle in the main office, which is sufficiently removed from the swirl of electrical and mechanical clamor that fill the data hall.
+The data center operations crew forms a circle in the main office, which is sufficiently removed from the swirl of electrical and mechanical clamor that fill the data hall.
 One by one, each team member lists the top three things they’ll work on that day.
 It’s a chance to ask questions, provide updates on projects, and get on the same page before everyone disperses into the data center for the 12-hour duration of their shift.
 This scrum session is the most, and perhaps the only, predictable part of the data center operator’s schedule.

 “Every day is different,” Ryan Beebout, General Manager in Central Washington, said.
 “You might be doing maintenance on something this day, and something entirely different the next.”